guywgriffiths/orb/README.md

 Select the SSID or type it in and add the password.
 You can also configure the MQTT server details here if required.
-Press save and the device will switch off the AP Wifi and connect to the supplied wifi network.
+Press save and the device will switch off the AP WiFi and connect to the supplied WiFi network.

 ## HTTP endpoints